Calendar of Events — December 2019

 Author and instructor Sonoko Sakai will do a cooking demonstration, with a small tasting, based on a recipe from her newest book, Japanese Home Cooking: Simple Meals, Authentic Flavors.

 Included with museum admission.
-Space is limited so RSVPs are strongly recommended using the link below.
+Space is limited so RSVPs are strongly recommended.

 Rice for the cooking demonstration is donated by Koda Farms.

 CANCELLED—Due to circumstances beyond our control, we have had to cancel this tour.
 We sincerely apologize for any inconvenience.

 Learn about past and present-day Little Tokyo on a walking tour led by an in-the-know JANM docent.
 From murals to monuments, explore both the popular and lesser-known gems of this bustling neighborhood.

 $16 members, $20 non-members.
 Museum admission included.
 Comfortable walking shoes recommended.
 Weather permitting.
 Limited to 20 participants.